Jeffery-Peng/MyCpu/README.md

 ## Pipeline
 ![pipeline diagram](https://user-images.githubusercontent.com/89960862/192886805-73d5945c-6d30-4609-a29e-930640efa77c.png)
 The pipeline diagram is shown above
-Submodules explanation:
+- Submodules explanation:
   - ALU: consist of two modules: ALU and ALU decoder.
 ALU decoder input the instrucƟon and decode into ALU operaƟons.
 ALU input ALU decode result and two input data and conduct computaƟon.
   - Branch_compare: input two data and BrUn signal, determine if BrLT and BrEq is true and output back to the control module.
   - Immediate generator: input imm select signal from control and use combinaƟonal logic to determine what kind of immediate to generate, output generated immediate number.
   - Signext: input data, signext_sel, memory address, and 3 bits funcƟon code.
 Use signext_sel to determine data length dealing, like lw,lh,lb.
 And use memory address%4 to determine which part of data is being loaded, then do sign extension.
   - Control: input instrucƟon from different stages, BrLT, BrEq, reset, alu_out data.
 Control signal:
---  i) PC_sel: control pc_mux to select from alu_out(Branch, jump) or
+- PC_sel: control pc_mux to select from alu_out(Branch, jump) or
 pc_adder_out(other)
 --  ii)RegWEn: register file write enable, enabled in instrucƟons need write back --  iii) BrUn: if instrucƟon is unsigned, then this signal should be high